suchapalaver/gas-cost-blog/src/rust_generics_and_adaptor_pattern.md

 3. **Associated Types**: Clean, ergonomic interfaces
 4. **Memory Safety**: No runtime overhead for polymorphism

 Rust's type system enables powerful abstractions without sacrificing performance or safety - a perfect example for students learning advanced Rust patterns and software engineering principles.
+These capabilities are further enhanced by robust libraries like the [Alloy Project](https://alloy.rs/) and its extensions like [op-alloy](https://github.com/alloy-rs/op-alloy) for OP Stack specifics.